Make Big Wipes part of your Health & Safety Strategy

 What are the symptoms?

-Both diseases start with a flu-like illness with a persistent and severe headache, which can lead to vomiting and muscle pains and ultimately to jaundice, meningitis and kidney failure.
+Both diseases start with a flu-like illness with a persistent and severe headache.
+This can lead to vomiting and muscle pains and ultimately to jaundice, meningitis and kidney failure.
 In rare cases the diseases can be fatal.

-Symptoms usually develop 7-21 days after initial infection, though rarely the incubation period can be as short as two to three days or as long as 30 days.
+Symptoms usually develop 7-21 days after initial infection.
+Sometimes, the incubation period can be as short as 2-3 days or as long as 30 days.
 In more severe cases, there may be failure of some organs, e.g the kidneys, or meningitis.
-Generally, cases will recover fully within two to six weeks but some may take up to three months.
+Generally however, cases will recover fully within 2-6 weeks but some may take up to 3 months.

 The Big Wipes Solution for WEIL’S DISEASE

-Big Wipes antibacterial hand cleaning wipes remove anything from water and oil-based paints to varnishes, silicone sealants, oils, epoxies and stubborn PU expanding foam and adhesives.
-Big Wipes are water based, preservative-free and contain four dermatologically tested skin conditioners, helping to nourish and protect the skin and thus preventing hands from becoming dry and cracked, both painful symptoms of dermatitis.
+Big Wipes antiviral and antibacterial hand cleaning wipes remove anything from water and oil-based paints to varnishes, silicone sealants, oils, epoxies and stubborn PU expanding foam and adhesives.
+Big Wipes are water based, preservative-free and contain four dermatologically tested skin conditioners.
+These help to nourish and protect the skin and thus prevent hands from becoming dry and cracked – both painful symptoms of dermatitis.

 Individuals who are concerned they may have a skin problem should always visit their GP for advice and treatment if needed.
 For more information on work-related dermatitis and Health and Safety legislation, visit www.hse.gov.uk/skin